gradle/gradle/design-docs/gradle-2.0.md

 ## Remove Ivy and Maven types from the Gradle API

+These types expose the implementation details of dependency management and force a certain implementation on Gradle.
+Removing these types from the API allows us to implement new features and remove some internal complexity.

 * Change `ArtifactRepositoryContainer` and `RepositoryHandler` to remove methods that accept an Ivy `DependencyResolver` as parameter.
 * Remove `RepositoryHandler.mavenRepo()`.
 * Change `ArtifactRepositoryContainer` to change methods that return `DependencyResolver` to return `ArtifactRepository` or remove the method.